cllns/material_design_lite-rails/README.md

-# MaterialDesignLite for Rails
+# Material Design Lite, for Rails!

 A gemified version of [`googe/material-design-lite`](https://github.com/google/material-design-lite).

 ## Installation

-Add this line to your Rails application's Gemfile:
+To your Rails application's Gemfile, add

 ```ruby
 gem 'material_design_lite-rails'
 ```

-And then execute:
+And then run

     $ bundle